BhupendraCKumar/vectorAgents/README.md

   - Analyzes text-based customer feedback, such as complaints or praises.

 ### 6. **`escalationAgent.py` – Escalation Agent**
-- **Description**: This agent handles the escalation process if a customer issue is deemed unresolved or urgent.
+- **Description**: This agent handles the escalation process if a customer issue is deemed unresolved or urgent or a negative feedback.
 - **Functionality**:
   - Automatically escalates customer complaints or issues based on predefined rules.

 ### 7. **`generalResponseTool.py` – General Response Agent**
 - **Description**: Provides generic responses to customer queries, such as greetings or general information.
 - **Functionality**:
-  - Returns default responses for queries that do not require specific action from other agents.
+  - Returns responses for queries that do not require specific action from other agents.

 ### 8. **`llmCall.py` – LLM (Large Language Model) API Interface**
 - **Description**: This file contains the logic for making API calls to the **Azure OpenAI** for processing large language model queries.